 - How to manage ERC20 tokens on MetaMask

 - How to use MetaMask with Ledger hardware wallet:

 MetaMask is an Ethereum wallet that lets you connect to the Ethereum blockchain.

-It is a web wallet which has several extensions for different browsers, which I will discuss further in the article.
+It is a web wallet that has several extensions for different browsers, which I will discuss further in the article.

-Of course, being an Ethereum wallet means you can use it for managing, transferring, receiving your Ethers but also can use this wallet to interact with thousands of ERC20 tokens that thrive on the Ethereum blockchain.
+Of course, being an Ethereum wallet means you can use it for managing, transferring, and receiving your Ethers, but you also can use this wallet to interact with thousands of ERC20 tokens that thrive on the Ethereum blockchain.

 MetaMask also allows you to access the world of the decentralized web by letting you use several Ethereum DApps through it.

 The overall goal of MetaMask is simple: “Our mission is to make Ethereum as easy to use for as many people as possible.”